 Given that the location of the mine must remain where the ore body is, and the processing facilities are located on previously disturbed private land, much of the alternatives development process focused on the tailings storage facilities.
 One consistent public concern raised during scoping was the location of the tailings storage facility proposed in the Resolution Copper GPO.
-Concerns identified with the original location (known as the Near West site) included impacts to recreational use, impacts to the viewshed from the town of Superior and surrounding lands, and safety, air quality, and water quality concerns because of the proximity to Queen Valley.
-Scoping meetings and tribal consultation also made clear that this location was in close proximity to a number of sites of cultural importance to tribes.
+Concerns identified with the original location (known as the Near West site) included impacts to recreational use; impacts to the viewshed from the town of Superior and surrounding lands; and safety, air quality, and water quality concerns because of the proximity to Queen Valley.
+Scoping meetings and Tribal consultation also made clear that this location was in close proximity to a number of sites of cultural importance to Tribes.
 In addition to the Chi'chil Bildagoteel Historic District (Oak Flat), a tailings storage facility at the Near West location would impact Apache Leap and the Apache Leap Special Management Area, the Superstition Mountains, and Picketpost Mountain.
-As a result of these impacts, the alternatives development process considered locations for tailings over longer distances.
+As a result of these impacts, the alternatives development process considered locations for tailings storage facilities away from the Superior area, even though these would require pumping of tailings over longer distances.
 Ultimately, this led to the tailings locations for Alternatives 5 and 6.
-Alternative 6 is identified as the preferred alternative in the FEIS, in part because it is relatively remote and not in proximity to the culturally important features identified around Superior.
+Alternative 6 - Skunk Camp is identified as the preferred alternative in the FEIS, in part because it is relatively remote and not in proximity to the culturally important features identified around Superior.

-Ore extraction and processing activities as proposed in the GPO remain similar between all action alternatives, but the environmental impacts and tradeoffs among the five action alternatives vary due to the differences summarized below.
+Ore extraction and processing activities as proposed in the GPO remain similar between all action alternatives, but the environmental impacts and tradeoffs among the five action alternatives vary due to the differences summarized below:

 - Tailings embankment design.
-Alternatives 2 and 3 would use a modified-centerline embankment, Alternative 4 (as dry-stack tailings) would not require an embankment, and Alternatives 5 and 6 would use centerline embankments, with downstream embankments for the separate potentially acid generating tailings cells.
-In addition, Alternative 6 is constructed as a single-face, cross-valley embankment, compared with Alternatives 2, 3, and 5, which all would be free-standing (not tied into bedrock) with multiple faces. - Tailings deposition method.
+Alternatives 2 and 3 would use a modified-centerline embankment, Alternative 4 (as dry-stack tailings) would not require an embankment, and Alternatives 5 and 6 would use centerline embankments, with downstream embankments for the separate PAG tailings cells.
+In addition, Alternative 6 Skunk Camp is constructed as a single-face, cross-valley embankment, compared with Alternatives 2, 3, and 5, which all would be free-standing (not tied into bedrock) with multiple faces. - Tailings deposition method.
 All of the alternatives would transport the tailings to the tailings storage facility in pipelines as a slurry.
 The alternatives then differ on the treatment of the tailings prior to deposition.
 Alternatives 2, 5, and 6 would all use thickened slurry tailings (50 to 70 percent solids).
 Alternative 3 would use ultrathickened tailings with even less water content